Ltamann/ComfyUI-TBG-SAM3/README.md

-**This is just the first version, so please be patient—there’s still a lot to fix and improve before it’s production-ready.**
+**This is was a the first version for testing .... get this version for now https://github.com/PozzettiAndrea/ComfyUI-SAM3**

 # ComfyUI-TBG-SAM3